iamwizzdom/iamwizzdom/README.md

 Some years ago when I still had a life, I wrote lots of Vanilla JavaScript.
 But these days I specialize more in API Development using PHP and sometimes JavaScript (Node.js).
 However, I still work with frontend tools such as React.js, and for the sake of being versatile, I also develop mobile applications using Java or still "JavaScript" (React Native).

-To find out more about me, check out my portfolio https://portfolio.wizdom.dev #StayAwesome 🙂
+To find out more about me, check out my portfolio at https://portfolio.wizdom.dev #StayAwesome 🙂

 [![Github](https://img.shields.io/github/followers/iamwizzdom?label=Follow&style=social)](https://github.com/iamwizzdom)